steevelefort/claudeextended/README.md

 ## Installation

 In Tampermonkey, open the "Utilities" menu, and pick "Import from URL".
-Enter the script URL, then press "Install".
+Enter the script URL (https://steevelefort.github.io/claudeextended/index.js), then press "Install".

 ## Usage